-Size
+Size and comfort

 When purchasing pet items like a raincoat, a coat or a life vest, you should ensure it’s not too tight on their belly.
 Check to make sure it fits snug and tight, but not too tight under the belly and around their legs.
 Always check the size charts on each vendor’s site and make sure the measurements are in inches.
 If not, have a conversion chart handy!